Social Customer Experience Read More

 Q&A with Joe Lazauskas: Creating a Win-Win Proposition with Freelancers and Building Your Brand

-Joe Lazauskas is the head of marketing and former CEO of Contently, which creates custom content and marketing solutions for large and small brands that want a quality experience for their brand.
+Joe Lazauskas is the head of marketing of Contently, which creates custom content and marketing solutions for large and small brands that want a quality experience for their brand.

 Tell us a little bit about how you got started at Contently.